Alternate Formats

 Kalos

-In the Kalos format, all cards released from XY through Evolutions are legal, with the exception of the following cards on the Kalos format’s ban list:
+In the Kalos format, all cards released from XY through Evolutions are legal, with the exception of the following cards on the Kalos format’s ban list, and any alternate printings these cards may have:

 Additionally, alternate prints of cards included in the sets XY through Evolutions are legal.
 For example, Rare Candy SSH 180—the print of Rare Candy from the Sword & Shield Base Set—is legal in the format because Rare Candy PRC 135—the Primal Clash print of the card—is from a set that is legal in the Kalos format.
 This is also true of prints that occurred prior to the release of XY Base Set.
 So, continuing this example, Rare Candy DEX 100—the print from Dark Explorers, released during the Black & White era, is also legal.